hanghang001/prettier/CONTRIBUTING.md

 In the above commands:

-- `yarn && yarn build` ensures the compiler-optimized version of Prettier is built prior to launching it.
+- Snapshot build` ensures the compiler-optimized version of Prettier is built prior to launching it.
 Prettier's own environment checks are defaulted to production and removed during the build.
 The build output is cached, so a rebuild will happen only if the source code changes.
 - `NODE_ENV=production` ensures Prettier and its dependencies run in production mode.
 - `node --inspect-brk` pauses the script execution until Inspector is connected to the Node process.